planetlevel/jot/README.md

 The captures are actually Spring Expression Language (SpEL) expressions, so once you capture an object, you can call methods, compare stuff, and do operations.
 This helps you observe exactly what you want.
-See below for all the details of writing sensors.
+See below for all the details of writing your own sensors.

 ## Creating Your Own JOT Sensors